yuguaa/x/packages/x/components/sender/index.en-US.md

 ### ⚠️ Notes for Slot Mode

-- In slot mode, the `value` and `defaultValue` properties are invalid.
-Please use `ref` and callback events to get the value and slotConfig.
+- **In slot mode, `value` and `defaultValue` are invalid.** Please use `ref` and callback events to get the value and slot configuration.
-- In slot mode, the third parameter `config` of the `onChange`/`onSubmit` callback is only used to get the current structured content.
-Do not assign it directly back to `slotConfig`, otherwise the input box content will be reset.
-Only update `slotConfig` when you need to switch or reset the slot structure as a whole.
+- **In slot mode, the third parameter `config` of the `onChange`/`onSubmit` callback** is only for getting the current structured content.
-- Usually, `initialSlotConfig` should only be set once during initialization or when the structure changes.
+- `initialSlotConfig` should only be set once during initialization or when the structure changes.
 If you need to force re-render the component, use a different `key` prop.

 **Example:**